Qiangong2/MTT-compatibility-list/README.md

 You can find all of the games and their playable status on the issues tab: https://github.com/Qiangong2/MTT-compatibility-list/issues

+There is no DX12 support as of yet with any Moore Threads GPU.

 The MTT S80's specs are:

 ![image](https://user-images.githubusercontent.com/16091790/230795380-a0c36c78-5190-45f2-9b36-f9d1fd8e2ad6.png)